How Health Benefits Work

 Your household has low to moderate income.

-Is Income-Based Medicaid Right for You?
+Is Income-Based Medicaid-short Right for You?

-Medicaid is government-funded health coverage for people in certain situations.
+Gloss-Medicaid is government-funded health coverage for people in certain situations.
 You may qualify if you:

-Do You Meet Income-Based Medicaid’s Basic Requirements?
+Do You Meet Income-Based Medicaid-short’s Basic Requirements?

 To qualify for income-based Medicaid, you must: